-This page provides advice about how to extend your Tier 4 Student Visa (Leave to Remain) whilst you are in the UK.
-It may be possible for you submit an application to extend your Tier 4 (General) immigration permission in order to continue studying.
+This page provides advice about how to extend your sponsored Student visa (previously Tier 4) (Leave to Remain) whilst you are in the UK.
+It may be possible for you to submit an application to extend your Student visa immigration permission in order to continue studying.
 If you are eligible and you intend to stay in the UK to submit an application for further immigration permission, you must do this before the end date of your current immigration permission.

 Preparing in advance is extremely important.
-You must apply to extend your Tier 4 visa (Leave to Remain) before your current visa expires and we recommend you should begin preparing your application at least two months before your visa expiry date.
+You must apply to extend your sponsored Student visa (previously Tier 4) (Leave to Remain) before your current visa expires and we recommend you should begin preparing your application at least two months before your visa expiry date.

-Apply for your CAS (Confirmation of Acceptance for Studies) from the University's Visa Compliance team firstname.lastname@example.org.
-You will receive a draft CAS statement from us by email so that you have the necessary information to begin to complete your Tier 4 application.
+Apply for your CAS (Confirmation of Acceptance for Studies) by emailing the University's Visa Compliance team.
+You will receive a draft CAS statement from us by email so that you have the necessary information to begin to complete your sponsored Student visa application.
 However, you will only receive the actual CAS number when your draft application and supporting documents have been checked by the International Student Adviser.

 Immigration Health Surcharge